vcl/vcl/modules/typography/README.md

 [abbreviations example](/demo/example-abbreviations.html)

-Add the `vclInitialism` class to an acronym for a slightly smaller font size and a transformation to capitals.
+Add the `initialism` class to an acronym for a slightly smaller font size and a transformation to capitals.

 ### Small Caps